tiagoprn/devops/ansible-playbooks/ubuntu/20.04/server/monitoring-and-traefik/README.md

 # Monitoring playbook

-**IMPORTANT: To parametrize alerts to be sent from your SMTP server, you must edit the values on [the alertmanager role vars](roles/alertmanager/vars/main.yml) BEFORE running this playbook.**
+**IMPORTANT: To parametrize alerts to be sent from your SMTP server, you must copy alertmanager's sample role vars file `roles/alertmanager/vars/main.yml.sample` to `roles/alertmanager/vars/main.yml` BEFORE running this playbook.**

 This playbook provides a monitoring solution for a ubuntu host, providing: